 - To install another one, click on More extensions.

-How to quickly remove add-ons and adware from browser
+How to quickly remove add-ons from browser

 If you tried to remove extensions manually but your Mac still have troubles working or loading web pages, we suggest using a Mac utility like CleanMyMac.
 This is the one app you really need if you want to save time.
 Just upload it and you are ready to go!